denten-books/plain-text/3-format.md

 The tension between extrinsic shape and intrinsic rule lies at the heart of literary theory, manifesting at times under differing yet essentially related vocabularies.
-The emphasis on extrinsic shape leads to the poetics of affective reading of the kind that privileges apparent surface phenomena.
-The emphasis on intrinsic rules logically leads to a hermeneutics or an archeology of text, by which the critics role becomes to discover non-apparent deep structural regularities.
-Recently, the theoretical distinction between shape and formula has been negotiated in terms of depth and surfaces.
+The emphasis on extrinsic shape logically leads to the poetics of affective reading of the kind that privileges apparent surface phenomena.
+The emphasis on intrinsic rules leads to a hermeneutics or an archeology of text, by which the critics role becomes to discover non-apparent deep structural regularities.
+Recently, the theoretical distinction between shape and formula has been negotiated in terms of depth and surface.
 Two types of reading become evident in this model.
 The "symptomatic" literary critic reaches beyond the "ephemeral" external appearances to uncover internal and eternal metaphysical truth within.
 For a Marxist critic like Terry Eagleton or